 The habit-forming strategy I used (that time) was Jerry Seinfeld’s “Don’t Break the Chain” method which is, essentially:

 - Mark off the days on which you work toward that goal.

-As you can see from the photo, the chain of Xs has not been broken.
+As you can see from the photo, the chain of Xs was not broken.
 Yay for me!
-I can’t rely solely on “The Chain”, though.
-Other behaviors that support this new habit: 1) I put my walking shoes, socks, and clothes on the floor right next to my bed.
+I didn’t rely solely on “The Chain”, though.
+Other behaviors that supported the new habit included: 1) I put my walking shoes, socks, and clothes on the floor right next to my bed.
 I’d have to go out of my way to NOT put them on and be ready for the treadmill!
-2) I have rigged up a treadmill computer desk of sorts so that I can check Facebook, and email, and read articles while I walk.
-I have other strategies for amusing myself on the treadmill for longer walks: watch TV or movies; listen to audiobooks; meditate on a set of affirmations; and, yes, look out the window and let my mind wander.
+2) I rigged up a treadmill computer desk of sorts so that I could check Facebook, and email, and read articles while I walked.
+I had other strategies for amusing myself on the treadmill for longer walks: watch TV or movies; listen to audiobooks; meditate on a set of affirmations; and, yes, look out the window and let my mind wander.

 Social media links directly to this page are encouraged!

 Please contact me for other types of reprint permission.